top of page

 The right executive search partner for a Houston senior hire has three qualities that apply regardless of firm size or reputation.

 First, energy sector depth with documented placements.
-In Houston, sector knowledge is not a differentiator -- it is a baseline requirement.
-The right search partner has placed executives at companies operating in conditions similar to yours: the same commodity exposure, the same regulatory environment, the same operational complexity.
+In Houston, sector knowledge is not a differentiator.
+It is a baseline requirement.
+The right partner has placed executives at companies operating in conditions similar to yours, with the same commodity exposure, the same regulatory environment, and the same operational complexity.
 Ask the firm to name the last three energy searches it completed and what happened to those executives after placement.
-A firm that has documented placements and documented retention is a firm that is tracking its own performance.
+A firm tracking documented placements and documented retention is a firm tracking its own performance.

 Second, a retained-only engagement structure.
 Contingency search in the Houston energy market produces the candidates who are available, not the candidates who are performing.
 The executives running operations at mid-market energy companies are not updating their resumes.
 They are drilling wells, managing refineries, and running safety programs.
-Finding them requires a retained search partner who goes looking rather than waiting for applications.
+Finding them requires a retained partner who goes looking rather than waiting for applications.
+For the distinction between firms that work across both energy and industrial markets, read which retained search firms work across both manufacturing and energy sectors.

 What Does PRL International Bring to the Houston Market?

 PRL International is a retained executive search firm based in Canonsburg, Pennsylvania, specializing in C-suite and VP-level placements in energy, manufacturing, and mid-market companies.
 We have placed senior leaders at ExxonMobil and Marathon Oil.
-We know the standard these organizations hold for leadership talent, and we apply that standard to every search we conduct in the energy sector.
+We know the standard those organizations hold for leadership talent, and we apply that standard to every search we run in the energy sector.

 We work in Houston.
 We are not a global firm with a Houston address.
-We are a retained specialist with specific energy market experience and a managing partner who works every search directly from kickoff through placement.
+We are a retained specialist with specific energy market experience, and our managing partner works every search directly from kickoff through placement.
 No handoff to a junior associate.
-No parallel searches diluting our attention.
+No parallel searches diluting attention.
 One search at a time, done completely.

 If you are ready to fill a senior role or want to talk through your search, reach out at prlinternational.com/contact